-David Wood - Associate Professor (Applied Linguistics & Discourse Studies)
+Professor (Applied Linguistics & Discourse Studies), School Director

 David Wood has worked in applied linguistics, teacher education, and teaching English as a second language (ESL) and English for academic purposes (EAP), in Canada and abroad.
 His ESL experience includes work in Greece and in community programs and universities in Canada and he has taught applied linguistics and teacher education at University of Victoria, University of Ottawa, Naruto University of Education (Japan), Algonquin College, Kyoto Sangyo University, and Carleton University.
 He has also been a consultant in curriculum and assessment for the government of Ontario and the federal government of Canada.
 He has published and presented extensively on language teaching and acquisition, spoken language, fluency, and formulaic language, and authored an EAP textbook and several volumes on formulaic language.
-His research interests include formulaic language and phraseology, speech fluency acquisition, and teacher education, and he coordinates the programs for Teaching of English as a Second Language (TESL) at Carleton University.
+His research interests include formulaic language and phraseology, speech fluency acquisition, and teacher education.
+He is currently Director of the School of Linguistics and Language Studies.

 - Formulaic language

 Visiting Professor, Department of Languages, Literatures and Linguistics, York University, Toronto, Canada.
 May and June 2019.

 Temple University Japan – Distinguished Lecturer Seminar Series, Tokyo and Osaka campuses, Formulaic Language in Applied Linguistics and TESOL.
 November 2018.